mxhulab/cryosieve/README.md

                         number of repeats for running homogenous refinement, default: 1 --num_repeats_nonuniform NUM_REPEATS_NONUNIFORM
-                        number of repeats for running non-uniform refinement, default: 1
+                        number of repeats for running non-uniform refinement, default: 1 --summary             summarize the refinements, including resolution and B-factors --summary_output_filename SUMMARY_OUTPUT_FILENAME
+                        the output filename for the summary; by default, it will be based on the particles_sheet filename
 ```

 # Release Note